 Macy Pohl, DSI Executive Director

-Macy Pohl graduated from Indiana University-Indianapolis with a Degree in Health Sciences with certificates in Rehabilitation and Disability and Dietetics.
-While in school, Macy was appointed as a 500 Festival Princess, awarded the William M. Plater Civic Engagement Medallion, and worked as a teacher’s assistant for the health sciences department.
-Upon graduation, Macy joined Down Syndrome Indiana’s staff while obtaining her Doctorate in Occupational Therapy and Master in Aging Studies from the University of Indianapolis.
+Dr. Macy Pohl was appointed the Executive Director of Down Syndrome Indiana in 2023 and has been with the organization since 2019.
+Macy graduated from Indiana University Indianapolis with her bachelor’s in Health Sciences, certified in both Dietetics and Rehabilitation and Disability.
+Macy completed her doctorate in Occupational Therapy and masters in Aging Studies at the University of Indianapolis.
+Macy is deeply connected in the community having served as an 500 Festival Princess, awarded the William M. Plater Civic Engagement Medallion, and serves on the Lawrence Advisory Council on Disabilities.
 Macy is a passionate advocate and participates on several committees and leadership groups focused on advocacy, awareness, and program development.
 Being a dynamic civic-minded leader, Macy invests her time in enhancing the lives of individuals with Down syndrome through leadership, fundraising, and development.
+Macy resides outside of Indianapolis with her husband Lucas.

 Contact Macy Pohl at email@example.com.